AdrianCzerwinski/DAZN/README.md

 # DAZN

 ## Features Implemented
-- all features listed in the Test Assignment
+- all features listed in the Test Assignment (also with bonus features)

 ## Design changes
 - Events presented in a bit different way